Connect with a certified trainer for free

 Scaphoid Fracture Causes, Symptoms & Treatment Options

-The scaphoid bone is one of the eight carpal bones in the wrist that connect the forearm bones to the bones of the hand.
-There are two rows of carpal bones: the row closer to the forearm and the row closer to the hand.
-The scaphoid bone is an important and unique bone in that it is the only carpal bone that spans between the two rows.
-This unique feature of the scaphoid makes it especially susceptible to injury during a fall on an extended wrist
+The scaphoid bone is one of the eight small carpal bones in the wrist that connect the forearm bones to the bones of the hand.
+These carpal bones are arranged in two rows: one closer to the forearm and one closer to the hand.
+The scaphoid is unique because it is the only carpal bone that spans both rows, playing a key role in wrist movement and stability.

 What causes Scaphoid Fracture?

-Scaphoid fractures commonly happen after a fall on the palm of an outstretched hand.
-The force and position of the wrist cause the scaphoid bone to fracture.
-Scaphoid fractures can occur in any sport in which falling on the hands is common, such as:
+Scaphoid fractures most commonly occur after a fall onto the palm of an outstretched hand.
+The position of the wrist and the force of impact transfer stress directly to the scaphoid bone, causing it to fracture.
+These injuries are common in sports where falls onto the hands are frequent.

 Symptoms

-After a fall, athletes usually first experience pain.
-Often there are no obvious signs of injury, and pain may decrease after a few days.
-As a result, some athletes may pass off their symptoms as a simple wrist “sprain.”
-You may have a scaphoid fracture if you have a history of a fall or some other type of trauma and you experience one or more of the following symptoms:
+You may have a scaphoid fracture if you have a history of a fall or other trauma and experience one or more of the following symptoms:

-• Tenderness at the base of the thumb in what’s called the anatomical “snuff box” (the concave hollow on the outside of the hand created by the two extensor tendons of the thumb)
+• Tenderness at the base of the thumb in the anatomical “snuff box” – Pain occurs in the hollow area on the outside of the hand formed by the thumb tendons.

-• Swelling or bruising (black and blue discoloration may be present, but is often not that severe)
+• Swelling or bruising – Mild swelling or black-and-blue discoloration may appear, though it is often not severe.

 When to see a doctor